 The point is, make a reaching-out call as valuable to the person who picks up the phone as it is to you.

 Slow times give you the opportunity to take continuing education classes that will boost your skillset when the market heats up again.
 Take a digital or social media marketing class.
 Enroll in a public speaking course that will help you polish up your act.
 Learn about commercial real estate so you pivot when things are slow in the residential quarter.

 “Be.
 Know.
 Do,” Johnston says.
 “That’s how we don’t starve.”

 Views bad markets as half full

 Not every down market is “all bad,” says Persinger.
 Tough times separate the dabblers from the professionals.
 In the end, fewer agents remain standing; and those who are, have less competition for business.

-Remember: People buy and sell home no matter how hot or cold the market.
+Remember: People buy and sell homes no matter how hot or cold the market is.
 Be prepared, and you’ll emerge from tough times smelling like that apple pie you stick in the oven before an open house.